radext-wg/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 ## PSK Identities

+This section offers advice on both requirements for PSK identities, and on usability.

+### PSK Identity Requirements

 {{RFC6614}} is silent on the subject of PSK identities, which is an issue that we correct here.
 Guidance is required on the use of PSK identities, as the need to manage identities associated with PSK is a new requirement for NAS management interfaces, and is a new requirement for RADIUS servers.

 RADIUS systems implementing TLS-PSK MUST support identities as per {{RFC4279, Section 5.3}}, and MUST enable configuring TLS-PSK identities in management interfaces as per {{RFC4279, Section 5.4}}.

 The historic methods of signing RADIUS packets have not yet been broken, but they are believed to be much less secure than modern TLS.
 Therefore, when a RADIUS shared secret is used to sign RADIUS/UDP or RADIUS/TCP packets, that shared secret MUST NOT be used with TLS-PSK.
 If the secrets were to be reused, then an attack on historic RADIUS cryptography could be trivially leveraged to decrypt TLS-PSK sessions.
-Therefore in order to prevent confusion between shared secrets and TLS-PSKs, management interfaces and APIs need to label PSK fields as "PSK" or "TLS-PSK", rather than as "shared secret".

 With TLS-PSK, RADIUS/TLS clients MUST permit the configuration of a RADIUS server IP address or host name, because dynamic server lookups {{RFC7585}} can only be used if servers use certificates.

+### Usability Guidance

+In order to prevent confusion between shared secrets and TLS-PSKs, management interfaces and APIs need to label PSK fields as "PSK" or "TLS-PSK", rather than as "shared secret".

 # Guidance for RADIUS Servers